HassanAmirii/HassanAmirii/README.md

 Hi there!
-I'm Hassan, a software engineer and aspiring entrepreneur based in Nigeria.
+I'm Hassan, a software engineer based in Nigeria.

 I’m currently focused on strengthening my skills in full-stack development with a particular focus on MERN stack.
 I’m also building  [**PREMORDIUM: the foundation of code**](https://premordium.vercel.app/) to grow my understanding on the foundation of computer science.